Here are my must know tips for visiting a museum.

 3. How Long To Visit a Museum

-Decide in advance how long you want to visit a museum.
+Another good tip for visiting a museum is to decide in advance how long you want to stay.
 This may depend on the size of the museum.

 Or, it may depend on how long you can stare at art without getting “museum fatigue” and starting to glaze over the artworks.
 Science has proven that as the length of a museum visit increases, your engagement and attention decrease.